On the 4d/3d/2d view of the SCFT/VOA correspondence: Relation to 2d

 This also shows the path to resolve the issue of zero modes.
 We can simply add some boundary interactions that remove them.
 When we have a single chiral multiplet in the bulk, this requires adding extra boundary matter.
-In the case of hyper $\cH=(Q,\tQ)$, though, the situation is especially nice.
-If $Q$ obeys Dirichlet and $\tQ$ obeys Robin in 4d, we obtain the following two towers labeled by $m\geq 1$: The boundary Fermi multiplets $\Psi^{(m)}$ originating from $Q$ and the boundary chirals $\Phi^{(m)}$ originating from $\tQ$.
+In the case of a hyper $\cH=(Q,\tQ)$, though, the situation is especially nice.
+If $\tQ$ obeys the Dirichlet b.c. and $Q$ obeys the Robin b.c. in 4d, we obtain the following two towers labeled by $m\geq 1$: The boundary Fermi multiplets $\Psi^{(m)}$ originating from $\tQ$, and the boundary chirals $Q^{(m)}$ originating from $Q$.
 Such boundary multiplets admit symmetry-preserving masses, generated via the boundary E-terms:

-Thus turning on such boundary masses removes the unwanted zero modes.
-Indeed, if one computes the $\bT^2\times D^2$ elliptic genus of \cite{Longhi:2019hdh} for the free hyper, with the (Dirichlet,Robin) boundary conditions on $(Q,\tQ)$, all the problematic zero modes (counted by the complex structure modulus\footnote{This modulus, looking like an Omega-deformation on $D^2$, provides another way to deal with the unwanted zero modes.} denoted $\sigma$ in \cite{Longhi:2019hdh}) get canceled.
+Turning on such boundary masses removes the unwanted zero modes.
+Indeed, if one computes the $\bT^2\times D^2$ elliptic genus of \cite{Longhi:2019hdh} for the free hyper, with the (Dirichlet,Robin) boundary conditions on $(Q,\tQ)$, all the problematic zero modes (counted by the complex structure modulus\footnote{This modulus, reminding the Omega-deformation on $D^2$, provides another way to deal with the zero modes, giving them effective masses $\propto\sigma$.
+This is why \cite{Longhi:2019hdh} obtain finite answers for partition functions.} denoted $\sigma$ in \cite{Longhi:2019hdh}) get canceled.
 One is then left with the contribution of $m=0$, which reproduces the Schur index of the hypermultiplet, as expected.

-Thus we see that there is a sense in which 4d theories may admit the uplifts of the $(0,2)$ boundary conditions from 3d.
+Thus there is a sense in which 4d $\cN=1$ theories admit the uplift of the $\cN=(0,2)$ boundary conditions from 3d.
+Such boundary conditions are necessarily non-Lorentz-invariant.
+Furthermore, to avoid the non-ellipticity, one is forced to include the boundary interactions removing the boundary zero modes.
 These details should be accounted for if we are to define the correct boundary conditions in the 4d $\cN=1$ theories flowing to the AD points.